 dsTest supports Message Service Center (MSC)/Visitor Location Register (VLR) client simulation and GMSC/SMS-SC server emulation capabilities for the Mobile Application Part (MAP) E interface.
 Test SMS-Gateway MSC (GMSC) E interfaces in UMTS networks with our VLR Emulator node.
 Use the E Interface application to emulate an SMS-GMSC generating MT short messages towards an MSC/VLR.
 For more information regarding how to use dsTest for MAP functional and compliance testing, see our page on Conformance Testing.
-MAP is specified in 3GPP TS 29.002.
-The E interface is specified in 3GPP TS 23.040 and 3GPP TS 23.204.

 The E Interface application implements the MAP-MT-FORWARD-SHORT-MESSAGE and MAP-MO-FORWARD-SHORT-MESSAGE services. dsTest supports application context versions 1, 2, and 3 for these services.